 - Conserves are jams made from a mixture of fruits.
 They usually contain citrus fruit, nuts, and raisins.

-Fruit gives the product its special flavor and often provides pectin for thickening.
+Fruit gives the product its special flavor and provides pectin for thickening.

-Pectin is needed to provide thickening or gel formation.
-Pectin is formed from a parent compound, protopectin, during the ripening of fruit and during the cooking of underripe fruit.
+Pectin provides thickening or gel formation.
 All fruits contain some pectin.
 Apples, crabapples, gooseberries, some plums, highbush cranberries, and citrus peel contain large amounts of pectin.
-Other fruits like blueberries, strawberries, cherries, or huckleberries contain little pectin and give thick jams, marmalades, and conserves only if:

-Acid.
-Sufficient acid must be present for gel formation in marmalades and thickening in jams and conserves.
-For fruits lacking in natural acid, like strawberries, it is provided by lemon juice or other citrus fruit.
-Commercial pectin products contain organic acids, like fumaric acid, which increase the acid content of fruits which lack acid.
+Acid must be present to form gel in marmalades and thickening in jams, preserves and conserves.
+For fruits lacking in natural acid, like strawberries, recipes call for lemon juice or other citrus fruit.
+Commercial pectin products contain organic acids that increase the acid content of fruits.

-Sugar aids in gel formation, develops flavor by adding sweetness, and acts as a preservative in jams, marmalades, preserves, and conserves.
-Corn syrup or honey can replace part of the sugar in these fruit products.
-Use light colored, mild-flavored honey.
-If you substitute too much honey, it can overpower the fruit flavor.
+Sugar aids in gel formation, develops flavor by adding sweetness, and acts as a preservative.
+Corn syrup or honey can replace half of the sugar in a recipe.
+Use light colored, mild-flavored honey; too much honey can overpower the fruit flavor.

 - Large, flat bottom kettles (6-8 quart size)

 - Wooden spoons and metal spoons